ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2022, UNH awarded 6,628 need-based scholarships to students, giving away total of $104.4 million to help students with financial need cover the cost of school.
-An additional $11.03 million in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2023, University of New Hampshire awarded 6,346 need-based scholarships to students, giving away total of $104.6 million to help students with financial need cover the cost of school.
+An additional $15.37 million in merit-based scholarship money was awarded to students without demonstrated financial need.

-Net Cost of University of New Hampshire
+University of New Hampshire Net Cost

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.